 For a more detailed living expenses guide, visit this page.

-We are coming to end of this guide now, so I thought it would be a good idea to include a quick summary of what to expect when you do arrive in Thailand, which also serves as a reminder of what you should have in place:
+We are coming to end of this teaching in Thailand guide, so I thought it would be a good idea to include a quick summary of what to expect when you do arrive in Thailand, which also serves as a reminder of what you should have in place:

 - Enter Thailand with your Non Immigrant B visa / Tourist visa.
 If you have a dependent with you, then they need to enter with their relevant visa too.